Restless Natives: Music score

 The soundtrack features music from the band Big Country.
 This music was not released on an album but was combined into two lengthy tracks, each featuring various pieces of music and clips of actors from the film's audio, which appeared on limited edition formats of two Big Country 12" singles.
 The soundtrack was released on CD for the first time on the 1998 Big Country collection Restless Natives & Rarities, where it is presented as a single 35-minute track.

 Production

 The screenplay won a film script writing competition held by Lloyds Bank before it was optioned for production.
+Finance came from EMI.

 Reception

 The film performed well at the box office in Scotland, but commercially failed in other markets.